wolfostic/linkedin-job-scam-case-study/case-study-01-linkedin-scam.md

     o	Report the phishing incident to the Federal Trade Commission (FTC) via ReportFraud.ftc.gov.

-This response confirmed the scam and demonstrated how impersonators can use seemingly legitimate platforms to deceive applicants.
+This response confirmed the scam and demonstrated how impersonators can use seemingly legitimate accounts to deceive applicants.

 ## Red Flags Identified